anthng/Car-Parking-Occupancy-Detection/README.md

 # Parking Lot Detection

-The implementation of [Real-time image-based parking occupancy detection using deep learning](http://ceur-ws.org/Vol-2087/paper5.pdf) paper.
+The implementation of [Acharya, D., Yan, D., Khoshelham, K., (2018) Real-time image-based parking occupancy detection using deep learning](http://ceur-ws.org/Vol-2087/paper5.pdf) paper.
 In this paper, the authors perform a pre-trained of Convolutional Neural Networks (VGGNet) and Support Vector Machine in order to detect parking occupancy.
+The video for the related paper [here](https://www.youtube.com/watch?v=Ft94ypd4HxE).

 # Dataset: Parking Lot Database